 How to Keep Evergreen Trees Healthy?

-To keep evergreen trees healthy, it is important to provide them with the proper amount of water and fertilizer.
+To keep evergreen trees healthy, providing them with the proper amount of water and fertilizer is important.
 It is also important to protect them from pests and diseases.

 Watering: Evergreen trees need 1”-2” of water per week.
 Water deeply so that the water penetrates the root zone.
 Mulch around the tree to help retain moisture.